rossetti/KSLBook/docs/06-Chapter6.md

 ### Allowing Entities to Wait for a Process

 In the previous three examples, we saw how we can use a hold queue, a signal, and a blocking queue within a process description.
 In the case of the blocking queue, we saw how two processes communicated.
-In this next simple example, we also see how to processes can coordinate their flow via the use of the `waitFor(process: KSLProcess)` suspending function.
+In this next simple example, we also see how two processes can coordinate their flow via the use of the `waitFor(process: KSLProcess)` suspending function.
 The purpose of the `waitFor(process: KSLProcess)` suspending function is to allow one entity to start another process and have the entity that starts the process wait until the newly activated process is completed.
 The following code indicates the signature of the `waitFor(process: KSLProcess)` suspending function.

 ```kt
     /** Causes the current process to suspend until the specified process has run to completion.